-It is important that you take out adequate personal insurance for the activities on this trip.
+It is important that you take out adequate personal travel insurance for the activities on this trip.
 Please see our information page in the menu to the right for further guidance and suggestions.
 If you have any questions regarding the required coverage please do not hesitate to contact us.

 You do not need to be super-fit for this trip, however the climbs are fairly demanding with some long days of sustained walking with a backpack.
 The effects of altitude may also further tax your body.
 You will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.
 You do need to be in good health as we will spend some time in locations that are many hours from professional medical care.
 Any pre-existing medical or dental conditions should be fully appraised by a doctor and their nature fully disclosed to your insurer and to ourselves.

 Type of Terrain